 Next, your spouse will go through consular processing for an immigrant visa.
-This means your spouse submits paperwork to, and attends an interview at, a U.S. consulate in Guangzhou, China.
+This means your spouse submits paperwork to, and attends an interview at, the U.S. consulate in Guangzhou.
 (The U.S. petitioner may attend, but is not required to.)

-If your spouse happens to be living in another country than China, the consulate there would likely be the one to handle the case.
+If your spouse happens to be living in a country other than China, the consulate there would likely be the one to handle the case.

 Procedures If Your Spouse Is Already in the U.S.

-If your spouse initially came to the U.S. as a nonimmigrant (such as on a fiancé or student visa or as a tourist), and either you are a U.S. citizen or your spouse is still in valid status, he or she can apply to adjust status in the United States.
-The main form for this is an I-485.
+If your spouse came to the U.S. legally (such as on a fiancé or student visa or as a tourist), he or she may be able to apply to adjust status in the United States.
+The main form for this is USCIS Form I-485.
 The two of you will attend an interview at one of USCIS’s field offices.

 Entering Into a Legally Valid Marriage